jazzband/django-debug-toolbar/README.rst

 TODO
 ====
-- Add more panels
 - Panel idea: Show some commonly used settings from settings.py
-- Panel idea: Show GET and POST variables
 - Panel idea: AJAX call to show cprofile data similar to the ?prof idea
 - CSS Stylings
 - Remove dependency on jQuery and come up with a general workable solution.